 If you are a casual employee, you don’t get paid holiday and sick leave, but you get two days' unpaid carer’s leave and two days' unpaid compassionate leave in certain circumstances.

-Generally, you should be receiving a break.
-The break that you should receive depends on several factors.
-Depending on the duration of your shift and the industry you work in, entitled breaks will differ.
-For these reasons, it is best to check your award enterprise agreement or employment contract.
+• You may be entitled to a rest break while working.
+The break that you should receive depends on the length of your shift and the industry in which you work in.
+It is best to check your award, enterprise agreement or employment contract to find out exactly what breaks you are entitled to.

 You can claim your super back from the fund when you leave Australia, as a Departing Australia Superannuation Payment.

-Your employer must tell you how much super they are paying on your pay slip (see Do I have a right to a pay slip? above).
+Your employer must tell you how much super they are paying on your payslip (see Does my employer need to give me a record of my pay? below).

 For more information, see: